saitejabandaru-in/saitejabandaru-in/README.md

 ## 🚀 What You’ll Find Here

-- 📘 math- and statistics-first explanations of ML & AI
+- 📘 math and statistics-first explanations of ML & AI
 - 🧪 reproducible experiments with robust inference
 - 📊 real-world clinical and analytical datasets
 - 🧠 research-oriented notebooks focused on *why*, not just *how*